heartyoh/bwip/README.md

 ## Documentation
 ### for Node
- function : bwip.png(bcid, text, scale, rotate, options);
+ function : bwip.png(bcid, text, wscale, hscale, rotate, options);

  'bcid' is the name of the bwip-js barcode rendering function e.g.

  'text' is the text to be bar coded.

+ 'wscale' is an integer value from 1 ..
+10. Default is 2.

- 'scale' is an integer value from 1 ..
+ 'hscale' is an integer value from 1 ..
 10. Default is 2.

  'rotate' takes the values:
 		N	normal, unrotated (the default)